Replace Zodiac valve? Complete guide + tips for leaks

 Zodiac ventiel vervangen in rubberboot met ventielsleutel en open ventielbehuizing

-A slowly deflating inflatable boat is a common problem.
-In many cases the cause is not the fabric, but the valve of your inflatable boat.
-Especially with older boats or intensive use, a valve can wear or become contaminated, meaning it no longer seals properly.
+A dinghy that slowly deflates is a common problem.
+In many cases, the cause is not the fabric, but the valve of your inflatable boat.
+Especially with older boats or intensive use, a valve can wear out or become contaminated, meaning it no longer seals properly.

-In this article we explain how to replace a Zodiac valve, when this is necessary and what to pay attention to.
+In this article we explain how to replace a Zodiac valve, when this is necessary and what to look out for.

 Why is my Zodiac inflatable boat deflating?